 Teeth: Rapid tooth loss and periodontal diseases.

-Osteoporosis: Women with Premature Menopause are at increased risk for lower bone density, earlier onset osteoporosis, and fractures.
+Osteoporosis: Increased risk for lower bone density, earlier onset osteoporosis, and fractures.

 Heart disease: Rapid loss of estrogen can lead to Angina and Ischemic heart disease.
 Estrogen is responsible for increased production of HDL (good cholesterol) and decreased levels of LDL (bad cholesterol), and triglycerides (harmful fatty acids in the bloodstream).